famiclone6502/DIY_Datalink_Adapter/README.md

 # DIY Datalink Adapter
 <img src="DIY_Datalink_photo.png" width="476"><br>
 This is a working Arduino Uno based replacement for the [Notebook Adapter kit][Adapter_Wiki] used by the [Timex Datalink][Watch_Wiki] watch.<br>
-It's compatible with the original software (and PC hardware), while eliminating the need for a CRT monitor.<br>
+It's compatible with the original software (and PC hardware), and completely eliminates the need for syncing the watch with a CRT monitor.<br>
 It even works with a virtual machine, but you still need some kind of USB to serial adapter (or a DB9 port on your PC).<br>

 ## Requirements